Explore Pittsburgh

 What does my registration go towards?

-Your registration goes towards BikePGH’s work in three programmatic focus areas: advocacy, community building, and education.
-A portion also goes towards purchasing super soft T-shirts, custom water bottles (by Specialized), bib numbers, event signage to mark the route, traffic signage to assist with keeping safe routes, healthy snacks to fuel your ride and more!
+Your registration for our annual fundraiser is a crucial donation to Bike Pittsburgh and our mission of safer streets for all.
+As a 501(c)3 nonprofit, we work in three programmatic focus areas: advocacy, community building, and education.
+Fees also go towards purchasing super soft T-shirts, custom water bottles (by Specialized), bib numbers, event signage to mark the route, traffic signage to assist with keeping safe routes, healthy snacks to fuel your ride, finish festival foods and beverages, and more!

 I’m a new rider.
 What if I don’t feel safe doing a road ride?

-We recommend those who do not yet feel comfortable on the roads along with traffic to complete the 10 mile route – this route consists of mostly off-street trails & protected bike lanes/infrastructure.
+We recommend those who do not yet feel comfortable on the roads along with traffic to complete the ~10 mile route – this route consists of mostly off-street trails & protected bike lanes/infrastructure.

 Where can I get water?